ordina-jworks/ordina-jworks.github.io/_posts/2019-02-18-vue-with-typescript.md

 Congratulations, you have built your very first Vue application with TypeScript!
 You now know how to write a basic component with the use of decorators, create a component structure and fill it with data coming from an API.
 After that you can also deploy it onto a server.
-A next step would be to add routing, add a store, whatever you might need.
+A next step would be to add routing, add a store or an i18n library.
 Vue is a lightweight framework that primarily focuses on visualisation.
-If you want to add more functionality, you will have to resort to plugins which either support Vue integration directly or you can use a plugin like vue-axios that will facilitate the integration of another library like axios.
+If you want to add more functionality, you will have to rely on plugins who either support Vue integration directly or you can use a plugin like vue-axios that will facilitate the integration of another library like axios.

 # Resources and further reading
 * Vue CLI: [cli.vuejs.org](https://cli.vuejs.org/){:target="_blank" rel="noopener noreferrer"}